BassemMohsen/ToothNClaw/README.md

 **Tooth N Claw Xbox Game Bar Widget** brings native, controller-friendly performance tuning directly into your gameplay experience.
-- On-the-fly tuning: Adjust APU power and graphics settings instantly, mid-game, without interrupting your session.
+- On-the-fly tuning: Adjust APU power and graphics settings instantly from gamebar, mid-game, without interrupting your session.
 - Controller-first experience: Designed for handheld and couch gaming — no need to navigate desktop apps with tiny UI elements made for mouse and keyboard.
 - Filling Windows XBox Fullscreen Experience gaps letting gamers fine-tune system performance directly from the Xbox Game Bar — no more dropping to Desktop mode for simple APU changes.
-- Zero footprint: Uses no CPU or GPU compute and has no power impact.
+- Zero compute footprint: Uses no CPU or GPU compute and has no power impact.

 <img width="1920" height="1200" alt="Screenshot 2025-10-21 190036" src="https://github.com/user-attachments/assets/3504fcf3-bb55-4cb2-82ef-72573bf96b13" />